justunsix/devops-tests-mirror/2-operating-system-and-linux/virtualization/ubuntu-desktop/k8s-simplified/README.md

 k9s
 ```

+- If `k9s` or `kubectx` commands are not working the k8s,
+  re-run `microk8s kubectl config view --raw > ~/.kube/config`
+  to generate the configuration file.
 - Use `kubectl` to manage the cluster.
 In the VM, `kubectl`
   is aliased to `k` for convenience.
 - Use `k9s` to browse the cluster, nodes, and other k8s components.